Corionis/ELS/README.md

 a set of hard drive(s) with another set of hard drive(s) where the locations of files are different on the two sets.

-ELS uses a common directory structure used by modern home media systems such as [Plex](https://plex.tv).
+ELS relies on a common directory structure used by modern home media systems such as [Plex](https://plex.tv).
 Each item must be contained in a unique directory within a library directory and that directory is described in a library.